FlyingDutchmanGames/battle_box/README.md

 [x] Make the `Game.robots` function more efficent by denormalizing a `game.robots_at_turn` to be a `%{turn_num => [robot]}` [ ] Visualize games better (include moves and historical turns) [ ] A decent bot implmentation for testing
-[ ] historical games page
+[ ] Cinematic Move Delay to make certain lobbies more fun to watch [ ] historical games page
 [ ] Refactor moves requests to be able to contain multiple players [ ] write move timeout ms onto the robot game settings